 Global is digital

 Arguably, global learning is not authentic without digital tools to connect people and ideas around the world.
-Find ideas and innovators by adding digital and mobile learning hashtags, like #edtech, or #mlearning, or #web20.
+Find ideas and innovators by adding digital and mobile learning hashtags, like #elearning, #edtech, #mlearning, or #web20.

 Make it age appropriate